Fast-tracking passengers into the future

 - Start date

 - October 2013

 Points of note

-Added extrasAs delivery partner to Network Rail, we’re overseeing the delivery of the structures and clearances portfolio – ensuring that it’s possible to install overhead line equipment (OLE) and wires along the 235 mile (380km) track.
-We are also monitoring building and civils activity at stations and along the route.
+Added extrasAs delivery partner to Network Rail, we’re oversaw the delivery of the structures and clearances portfolio – ensuring that it was possible to install overhead line equipment (OLE) and wires along the 235 mile (380km) track.
+We also monitored building and civils activity at stations and along the route.
 And we have identified access points for OLE plant, requirements for track lowering and areas needing clearance for OLE installation.

 Saving £16mAround 150 overhead power lines were originally identified for relocation but, with the process to arrange outage dates with National Grid potentially taking five years, this would have delayed the programme.
 Our experts therefore reviewed the plans and came up with a solution that left some cables in place.
 We have identified a further four areas where similar solutions could be implemented, which together will save around £16m.